abjeni/rums/README.md

-Do not use!

 # *Rums*

+(Very unstable lib!)

 Trying to bring the same features of [Gorums](https://github.com/relab/gorums) to rust.
-The library currently only supports sending tcp requests to multiple servers, receiving responses in the order they are received through an async stream.
+The library currently only supports sending tcp requests to multiple servers, receiving responses in the order they are received through a blocking iterator.
 There is a protobuf generator for prost-build, streaming rpc calls are not implemented.

 check out the examples.

-todo list:
-1. finish the todo list
-2. supply sender/receiver id/address
-3. streaming tcp requests (proto specific?)
-4. per node tcp data
-5. get rid of unneccesary trait constraints

-This is my first project, so I ended up using the Send trait, the 'static lifetime as well as the Vec type along with cloning where it is not needed, in order to make the project compile.
-I am open to all kinds of suggestions.
+This branch uses mio instead of tokio which makes rums usable outside of the tokio async runtime.
+The structure of the files, structs, traits and names is very messy but after gatting the examples to work I have decided that it is better to focus on tokio.